 As a long-time staff member at Thornwell, Norman has had the opportunity to see first-hand, the positive impact Thornwell is having on the lives of children:

-Norman says, “As a Thornwell teacher and school administrator for twenty-four years, I’ve enjoyed the privilege of seeing our children grow over a long period of time.
+Norman says, “As a Thornwell teacher and school administrator for almost three decades, I’ve enjoyed the privilege of seeing our children grow over a long period of time.
 I find it especially gratifying to see them return as adults and share their thoughts concerning the tremendous influence growing up at Thornwell had on their lives.
 This long-term perspective enables me to understand how God is using the efforts of all His servants on this campus to establish a strong foundation for our children that will have a major impact on them and their families for their entire lives.”